dreamcatcher-tech/network/Inbox/2022-12-17 1420 Reducers as React like components for Side Effects.md

 Each action is like props being passed down, which will cause a rerender, which might trigger effects to rerun.
 The covenant model is very much like a react component that takes props in and expects props back, and has various lifecycle events that it transitions to.
 It does allow asynchrony, unlike react.

+In the Engine model, the user is modelled as a side effect function that cannot receive any actions.

 ### Lifecycle of a reducer
 When it first mounts on a cluster, it is run with an empty action.
 This allows the logic to do any setup work it may wish.
 The effect is triggered AFTER the block has been sealed, using the same action that triggered it to be called.
 Any calls to `useState` would have been fulfilled in the same way as the trail would have stored these calls.
 On rerun to induce the effect, all subsequent async requests from that reducer are ignored.